NFL Play Clock: When Does the Clock Stop in the NFL?

 - Two-minute warning

 When the offense runs a pass play from scrimmage and the pass falls incomplete, the game clock stops immediately.
 This incomplete pass can be a bad pass, blown route, batted away ball or a ball thrown out of bounds for lack of options.

 When the offensive team wishes to stop the clock intentionally, the same rule applies to a spiked ball immediately following the snap.
 The quarterback receives the snap and immediately throws the ball into the ground in front of him.
 This spike is considered an incomplete pass according to the game clock rules.

 Out Of Bounds

-Anytime a player in possession of the ball goes out of bounds the play clock stops.
-According to the NFL Rule Book, the clock is re-started once the officials spot the ball at the appropriate yard line on the field except during the last two minutes of the first half or the last five minutes of the fourth quarter.
-During these times the clock doesn’t start again until the next snap.
-The offense must run the play before the play clock runs to zero, however.
+Anytime a ball carrier makes contact with the sideline or an area outside of the field of play, the play clock stops.
+According to the NFL Rule Book, the clock is re-started once the officials spot the ball at the appropriate yard line on the field, except during the last two minutes before halftime or the last five minutes of the fourth quarter.
+During these times, the clock doesn’t start again until the next snap.
+The offense must run the next play before the play clock runs to zero, however.

 If a player in possession of the ball has his forward progress stopped in bounds and is then pushed out of bounds, the officials may mark the player down in bounds at the point of forward progress and signal for the clock to continue running.

 Change Of Possession

 When a change of possession occurs during an NFL game, there is a stoppage in play to bring the proper offensive and defensive units onto the field.
 This change of possession is typically following a fumble recovery, interception, kickoff or punt.

 When the game officials call a penalty on either team, the clock stops until the penalty yardage is sorted out and the ball is spotted at the appropriate yard line.
 In some instances, the clock will remain stopped after penalties until the referee’s signal to start it.